 Start with a risk-free demo account so you can see the difference when you trade on a site that has everything you need, helps you diversify your investments and enhances your net worth.

-A publicly listed company (NASDAQ: IBKR), Interactive Brokers is one of the most regulated brokerage platforms.
+A publicly listed company Interactive Brokers Group (NASDAQ: IBKR) is one of the most regulated brokerage platforms.
 It offers a wide selection of 125 market centers across 31 countries.

 Interactive Brokers uses a proprietary Trader Workstation (TWS) platform and an IBKR mobile app.
 While powerful, these tools are better suited for seasoned professionals.
 Although alternatives are not available, it is possible to use an application programming interface (API) to connect it with a third-party platform like MetaTrader.

-The offer is exceptional with 105 forex pairs through spot rates of contract-for-differences (CFD).
+The offer is exceptional with 105 forex pairs through spot rates of contract for differences (CFDs).
 For traders in the U.S. who hold USD as the base currency, this is set to 23 most popular pairs — enough for a majority of retail traders.

 Since Interactive Brokers works with some of the largest exchange dealers in the world, spreads are tight.
 Commissions depend on volume.
 They start at $4 per round lot but drop for high-volume traders.